 They won’t stop making bigoted films.
 You, however, can stop seeing them.
 Speak w/ the $ in this capitalist society.
 Support other films.— Trudy (@thetrudz) October 28, 2012

 I mean these folks already told you that money = speech.
 So “speak out” against bullshit ass films.
 Don’t see em.
 Tell friends not to go.— Trudy (@thetrudz) October 28, 2012

 Now, obviously there are times where money should NOT be even remotely connected to speech.
 Politics, for example.
 We’ve seen what that has done.
 So no, that was not my angle with those tweets.
 (Further, some propaganda…*ahem*…I mean films, are NOT made for financial profit.
 They are made for other capital.
 Social capital.
 To control and destroy.
 I recognize this factor, where NO humor lies.)
 I am speaking specifically about media/art that DAMAGES us.
 We are NOT required to spend money on this.
 We CAN support quality media.
-Like one of my favorite activists and writers, Son of Baldwin wrote earlier:

 This speaks to something more important.
 NO, simply having a Black person (or other person of colour) in a project without regard to history, context and quality is NOT enough.
 Marginalized representation is NOT better than invisibility.
 In fact, it is a form of invisibility.
 If anyone REFUSES to allow you to just be or be portrayed as who you are, and insists that you solely exist as their negative, limiting interpretation, they do not see you.
 They do not see you.
 But see, Ralph Ellison already tried to tell us this.
 Some of us didn’t listen though.